weberjn/org.openhab.automation.javascripting/src/doc/README.md

 This openHAB add-on provides support for JSR 223 scripts written in Java.

-It makes heavy use of Eric Obermühlner's Java JSR 223 ScriptEngine [java-scriptengine](https://github.com/eobermuhlner/java-scriptengine) which is included here in a hacked copy.
+It makes heavy use of Eric Obermühlner's Java JSR 223 ScriptEngine [java-scriptengine](https://github.com/eobermuhlner/java-scriptengine).

-Currently this is Beta code.

 # Programming Hints

-* All Java classes used as JSR 223 script have to inherit from [org.openhab.automation.javarules.scriptsupport.ScriptBase](src/main/java/org/openhab/automation/javarules/scriptsupport/ScriptBase.java)
+* All Java classes used as JSR 223 script have to inherit from [org.openhab.automation.javascripting.scriptsupport.Script](src/main/java/org/openhab/automation/javascripting/scriptsupport/Script.java)

 * Java Rules do not see other rule classes.
 Each one has its own ClassLoader.